 The property owner or their agents do not owe the same duty to licensees.
 This classification of visitors includes social guests.
 The duty that is owed to a licensee only requires the property owner to warn them of serious hazards on the property.

 Trespassers are those people that enter the property without authorization and have very limited protection under the law should they suffer an injury.
 A property owner has no obligation to warn an adult trespasser of a hazard or address the condition.
 That does not give them free rein when it comes to trespassers on their property.
 A landowner could be liable for injuries that result from intentional acts.
 However, there are exceptions relating to trespassing children.
 A premises liability attorney in Belle Glade could advise a plaintiff of their rights and determine if the property owner breached their duty of care.

 Speak with a Belle Glade Premises Liability Attorney Today

 Recovering from an injury caused by a negligent property owner can be a time-consuming and difficult process.
 Dealing with these injuries could be especially difficult while attempting to manage a lawsuit.

-When you work with a dedicated Belle Glade premises liability lawyer, you can leave the legal work to the attorneys at Domnick Cunningham & Whalen and focus on healing from your injuries.
+When you work with a dedicated Belle Glade premises liability lawyer, you can leave the legal work to the attorneys at Domnick Cunningham & Yaffa and focus on healing from your injuries.
 To get started on your legal claim, schedule an initial consultation right away.